KinanBab/CS591K1-Labs/README.md

 ## Installation - VirtualBox Image

-We provide a VirtualBox VDI image shipped with working installations of all the languages and tools we use.
+We provide a [VirtualBox VDI image]() shipped with working installations of all the languages and tools we use.
+Uncompress the downloaded zip archive in a location of choosing, open the directory, and double click on CS591K1.vbox to run the virtual image with VirtualBox.
 The image contains Ubuntu 18.04.1 X64, with a single user `cs591k1` and password `cs591k1`.

 You can download VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads).
 The image already has VirtualBox's guest-additions installed, which supports bi-directional shared clipboard and file drag-and-drop, so that the virtual machine and your host operating system can interact smoothly.